H.R. 5272: Protect Elections from Deceptive AI Act

 H.R.
 5272 Common Questions

 Yes.
-According to HR5272 Section 325(d), a covered candidate may sue for general or special damages, and a court may award reasonable attorney's fees and costs to the prevailing party.
+H.R.
+5272 lets a targeted candidate sue for general or special damages, and the court may also award reasonable attorney's fees and costs to whichever side wins.

-It includes AI-made or AI-altered image, audio, or video that seems authentic and would cause a reasonable person to believe the candidate said or did something different or fictitious (Section 325(a)).
+Any AI-made or AI-altered image, audio, or video that appears authentic and would lead a reasonable person to believe a federal candidate said or did something they didn't, or to come away with a fundamentally different impression than the real clip.

 Based on H.R.
 5272 bill text